-All coaches and officials should make every effort to make the games safe and fair for all players and spectators.
+All coaches and officials should make every effort to make the games safe, fair, and fun for all players and spectators.
 In particular, in those rare cases where one team is substantially dominating the game, coaches should do all they can to minimize the chances of lopsided scores by adjusting the lineup accordingly and deploying other tactics to limit how many times players move to goal.
 This also will minimize escalated emotions during these matches.
 Few teams really like to win 10-0 and none like to lose 0-10.

 Slide tackles should be discouraged as a part of the game.
 They are difficult to execute properly and they are often dangerous and lead to a high degree of injuries.
 The referee shall remain the sole judge in deciding which plays are fouls and whether or not a player merits a Caution (yellow card) or Send-off (red card) for misconduct.